Vail Computer Elements Workshop

 The Workshop provides meals as part of the Workshop fee.

-The evenings start with getting together for a Reception with drinks, munchies and conversations (where will be announced during or before the workshop) followed by a dinner generally at a restaurant in Vail Village (as described in the Program).
+The evenings start with getting together for a Reception with drinks, munchies and conversations (place announced during the workshop) followed by a dinner generally at a restaurant in Vail Village (as described in the Program).

 Participant Activities

-Tuesday afternoon is traditionally time off for workshop participants, providing an opportunity to explore the region alone or with other attendees.
+Tuesday afternoon is traditionally time off for Workshop participants, providing an opportunity to explore the region alone or with with other attendees.

 Family Activities